articles

 A lack of sleep can cause daytime fatigue, making us less likely and less motivated to exercise.
 It can also cause us to get tired earlier during physical activity.

-So even if we can muster up the energy to exercise, scientists in Brazil found that sleep debt decreases our bodies ability to make muscle, causes muscle loss and can lead to higher incidence of injuries.
-Muscle is incredibly important for anti-aging and fat burning.
+So even if we can muster up the energy to exercise, scientists in Brazil found that sleep debt decreases our body’s ability to make muscle, causes muscle loss, and can lead to a higher incidence of injuries.
+Muscle is essential for anti-aging and fat burning.

 On the flip side, getting more sleep can help increase athletic performance and muscle growth.
 Also getting more exercise can help improve sleep quality.
 Win-win!